35. Application exercise: version 15

 if not redirected:

-# Is this a redirect to an ASD or ASV action?
+# is it a redirect to a ASD or ASV action?

-# if there is a template, then it is a redirect to an ASV action
+# if there's a template, then it's a redirection to a ASV action

-# we must then calculate the model for the V view that will be displayed by the ASV action
+# then calculate the model of view V to be displayed by action ASV

 model_for_view = ads.get("model_for_view")